Myles Gaskin Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Matchup vs. New York

-- In his three career matchups against the Jets, Gaskin averaged 32 rushing yards per game, 16.5 fewer yards than his over/under in Sunday's game.
+- Over his three career matchups against them, Gaskin has averaged 32 rushing yards per game versus the Jets, 16.5 fewer than his over/under in Sunday's game.

-- In three games versus the Jets Gaskin has not rushed for a touchdown.
+- Gaskin, in three matchups versus the Jets, has not run for a TD.

-- Allowing 133.9 rushing yards per game, the Jets have the 29th-ranked run defense in the league.
+- Allowing 133.9 rushing yards per game, the Jets have the 29th-ranked run defense in the NFL.

-- The Jets have allowed 19 rushing touchdowns, 32nd in the NFL.
+- The Dolphins are up against the NFL's poorest defense when it comes to rushing TDs allowed (19 this season).

 Recent Performances

-- Gaskin has 101 yards on 46 carries (33.7 ypg) with one rushing touchdown over his last three outings.
+- Over his last three games, Gaskin has run for 101 yards on 46 carries (33.7 ypg), with one touchdown.

 Gaskin's Miami Teammates